OpenCyphal/nunavut/CONTRIBUTING.rst

 will be prefixed with :code:`test_` and the psedo-target that also executes the test will be prefixed with :code:`run_test_`.
 You should avoid the :code:`_with_lcov` when you are manually building tests.

+To obtain coverage information for the verification suite (not the Python code), build the `cov_all` target and inspect the output under the `coverage` directory.

 cmake build options
 ------------------------------------------------